David Bowie book reveals lengths ‘heartbroken’ singer went to hide terminal cancer

 Playwright Enda Walsh, with whom Bowie wrote Lazarus, said the singer hid his diagnosis well, stating that in the summer of 2014, he “seemed completely fine and in great shape”.

-When he recorded tracks for his final album Blackstar the following year, many did not realise the musician was sick, despite the fact he was undergoing chemotherapy.
+When he recorded tracks for Blackstar the following year, many did not realise the musician was sick, despite the fact he was undergoing chemotherapy.
 He hid his bald head with a cap.

 “I was the only one in the room that had no idea that he was sick,” jazz guitarist Ben Monder said.
 “I thought he looked great.
 I thought this guy was super-healthy for someone who had had a heart attack 10 years prior.”

-The few people Bowie did disclose his sickness to included director Johan Renck as the singer was unsure he’d be able to film the music video for “Blackstar”.
+The few people Bowie did disclose his sickness to included director Johan Renck, as the singer was unsure he’d be able to film the music video for the album’s titular single.
 According to Renck, Bowie told him in November 2014: “I’m very ill and I’m probably going to die.”

-Bowie also informed key figures working on Lazarus during a Skype call as it became impossible to hide the news.
+Bowie also informed key figures working on Lazarus during a Skype call, once it became impossible to hide the news.

 “He was on Skype and he was clearly sick,” van Hove said.
 “Then he told us.
 I was blown away.
 I don’t think I uttered two words because it was totally unexpected.
 But did it influence the work?
 No. Because I felt from the first time I met him that this project was for him very urgent and very important.”